-- 1.2 The Climate Change Act 2008 introduced a statutory target to reduce carbon dioxide and other greenhouse gas emissions by at least 80% below 1990 levels by 20503.
-To meet this target, the UK will need to reduce emissions by at least 3% a year.
-Five carbon budgets have been set in law which set out interim targets for the UK.
-The current budget requires a minimum 57% reduction in carbon emissions by 2030. - 1.3 The Planning and Energy Act 2008 allows local planning authorities to impose reasonable requirements for: - a) a proportion of energy used in development in their area to be energy from renewable sources in the locality of the development; - a proportion of energy used in development in their area to be low carbon energy from sources in the locality of the development; - c) development in their area to comply with energy efficiency standards that exceeds the energy requirements of building regulations.4 - 1.4 A Written Material Statement (2015) proposed the removal of Part (c) to exempt residential dwellings.
+- 1.2 The Climate Change Act 2008 (as amended in 2019) sets a statutory target to reach net-zero greenhouse gas emissions by 20503.
+To meet this target the government sets a carbon budget every five years.
+The sixth carbon budget requires a 78% reduction in UK territorial emissions between 1990 and 20354.
+Key recommendations include increasing the take up of low-carbon solutions and expansion of low-carbon energy supplies. - 1.3 The Planning and Energy Act 2008 allows local planning authorities to impose reasonable requirements for: - a) a proportion of energy used in development in their area to be energy from renewable sources in the locality of the development; - b) a proportion of energy used in development in their area to be low carbon energy from sources in the locality of the development; - c) development in their area to comply with energy efficiency standards that exceeds the energy requirements of building regulations.5 - 1.4 A Written Material Statement (2015) proposed the removal of Part (c) to exempt residential dwellings.
 However this has not been brought into force, and the provisions of the act remain in place.
-The government has stated that local planning authorities are not restricted in their ability to require energy efficiency standards above building regulations.5
+The government has stated that local planning authorities are not restricted in their ability to require energy efficiency standards above building regulations.6